dfunke/mountains/README.md

 # Prominence and isolation

 C++ programs for calculating the isolation and prominence from digital elevation data.

+This is a fork of [https://github.com/akirmse/mountains](https://github.com/akirmse/mountains), with an additional sweep-plane implementation to find the isolations of every mountain.
+To run the sweep-plane implementation build the code as described below and execute the isolation binary with the `-s` flag.

 ## Building the code